chrlov/project/README.md

-Welcome to our BAN400 term project.
+Welcome to our BAN400 term project!